ruediger-hauck/labassignment5/README.md

 ## Learning Objectives

 - Use version control software (git) to track changes to code
-- Use git and Github to exercise collaborative best practices, by editing the reverse_complement.sh script from Lab #2 to increase programmatic efficiency with your group
+- Use git and Github to exercise collaborative best practices, by editing the rc.sh script from Week 6 to increase programmatic efficiency with your group
 - Use commands git pull and push to interface remote repositories from the command line
 - Reflect on how version control software contributes to scientific reproducibility